 The interest rate is commonly 1-2% more than the prime rate.
 That being said, the actual interest rate you’re charged is dependent on your specific 401k plan.

-What are the terms for repayment of a 401k loan?
+What are the terms for repayment?

 Most 401k loans are due within five years, but it depends on your specific plan.
 Some plans make exceptions and extend the terms to 10 or more years for home purchases.